limamau/abc-model/README.md

 )
 ```

-then you can redefine the `ABCoupler` using this new config and run it to see results outcomes.
+then you can redefine the `ABCoupler` using this new model and run it to see different outcomes.

 ## See also